 Biggest of the two sites, Le Bois Masson is a lively holiday village packed full of activities, including a big outdoor pool complete with waterslides, an indoor aqua playstation for kids, sports pitches, tennis courts and boules.

-Le Bois Dormant is quieter, but has its own large outdoor pool with two flumes and a paddling pool attached, plus a covered pool for when the weather misbehaves.
+Le Bois Dormant is quieter, but has its own large outdoor pool with two flumes and a paddling pool attached, plus a covered pool for if the weather misbehaves.

 Les Charmettes, on the sunny west coast in Charente Maritime, is one of the biggest holiday villages in France, with a pool complex and entertainment set up to suit.
 There are indoor and outdoor pools with slides and fountains, tennis courts, kids’ clubs for tots to teenagers, and nightly entertainment.